 Last weekend my friends and I pigged out as usual and went to feast on Japanese hamburgers.
-It was only natural that we follow up dinner with dessert and so we decided on Korean shaved ice.
-We had already decided on sharing two shaved ice but my eyes wandered over to the brick toast menu and I got suckered in.
+It was only natural that we follow up dinner with dessert and so we decided on Korean shaved ice and brick toast.
 Two large shaved ice with an order of brick toast for 6 people?
 Challenge accepted.
-Needless to say, everything was devoured despite the brick toast being very disappointing.
+Needless to say, we devoured everything despite the brick toast being very disappointing.
 How can such a simple dessert be so mediocre?
 Still unsatisfied one week later, I decided to make my own.
 Here's my matcha brick toast with fresh berries ready in 10 minutes and infinitely better than some cafes (trust me).

 **Helpful tips and common mistakes

 Okay so at this point you may be wondering, "What exactly is brick toast?"
-Brick toast is an Asian dessert or snack consisting of thick bread slices slathered in sugar and butter and topped with whatever your heart desires.
+Brick toast is an Asian dessert made of thick bread slices slathered in sugar and butter and topped with whatever your heart desires.
 Red bean, Nutella, mounds of whipped cream, ice cream, fresh fruit, crushed Oreos, when I say whatever your heart desires, I wasn't lying.

 Start with the bread.
 Milk bread is the best choice for brick toast because of its soft texture.
 You can find it in most Asian bakeries and markets.
 Find a whole loaf so that you can cut the slices yourself.
 You will need extra thick slices to hold the weight of the toppings.
 If you can't find milk bread, white bread will also work.